shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/Build-a-Social-Media-DApp-and-Deploy-it-on-Polygon.md

 The command `cd DTube` will bring you into the local copy of the repository that was downloaded onto your computer.

-Now, open the folder with your favorite IDE, I'm using VS Code.
+Now, open the folder with your favorite code editor or IDE, [VS Code](https://code.visualstudio.com) for example.

 ![](../../../.gitbook/assets/dtube-5.png)